Design Projects

 Read more here

-Designing an inclusive
+Designing an inclusive grant program

 Sydney is a diverse community of people from over 200 nationalities who form bonds around identity, interests and place.
 The local council: The City of Sydney (CoS) recognised that many grant applicants were unable meet the required writing standard and were not able to navigate the complex application process.